+Basically, there are two types of diesel engines which are Four Stroke and Two Stroke types.
 The 'Diesel Cycle' is also known as Compression-Ignition Cycle and uses higher Compression-Ratio.
 It was named after German engineer Rudolph Diesel, who invented and developed first Four-Stroke diesel engine.
 Although the four strokes of the diesel engine are similar to that of a petrol engine, the 'Diesel Cycle' considerably defers by the way the diesel is supplied to the engine and the method by which it is ignited.

 The Four-Stroke diesel engine works on the following cycle:

 1. Suction Stroke – With pistons moving downwards and opening of the inlet valve creates suction of clean air into the cylinders.

 2. Compression Stroke – With closing of Inlet valve the area above the piston gets closed.
 The piston moves up resulting in compression of the air in a confined space under higher compression-ratio.